aamnah/notes/src/content/ubuntu/change-default-screenshot-save-location.md

 **tl;dr**

 System settings are saved in the `dconf` configuration system, and you can edit them in a GUI with `dconf-editor`.
 But it doesn't work.
-It's a known bug considered as `RESOLVED WONTFIX` [ref](https://bugzilla.gnome.org/show_bug.cgi?id=699642), so you'll never be able to change the save location by editing `dconf` values.
-Either create a csutom keyboard shortcut after setting the path in `dconf-editor`, or use `gnome-tweaks` with an extension called [Screenshot Locations](https://extensions.gnome.org/extension/1179/screenshot-locations/).
+It's a known bug considered as `RESOLVED WONTFIX` [ref](https://bugzilla.gnome.org/show_bug.cgi?id=699642), so you'll never be able to change the save location just by editing `dconf` values for `gnome-screenshot`.
+Either create a custom keyboard shortcut that uses `gnome-screenshot` after setting the path in `dconf-editor`, or use `gnome-tweaks` with an extension called [Screenshot Locations](https://extensions.gnome.org/extension/1179/screenshot-locations/).

 ---

 ### the short fix

+- Install Gnome Tweaks if you don't have it alread `sudo apt install gnome-tweaks`
 - Install GNOME Shell integration for [Chromium and Chrome](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/gnome-shell-integration/)
 - then go to the [Screenshot Locations extension page](https://extensions.gnome.org/extension/1179/screenshot-locations/)
 - click the ON/OFF toggle on the right